Non-Invasive Sensor Technology

 The auto-harvester has turned heads within the mango industry for some time, but recently underwent substantial refinement and is becoming a more viable for commercialisation.

-NIRS for fruit quality
+NIRS for Fruit Quality

 Our non-invasives sensors team has led the world in adapting and implementing near-infrared spectroscopy (NIRS) measurement systems to assess the eating quality of mangos and predict the ideal harvest time.